infectedByCode/news-site/README.md

 _BUT_ Instead of username type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.
 Use a simple password like ‘password’.
 DONT USE YOUR LOGIN PASSWORD !

 You can then exit out of psql by typing `\q`

+#### Cloning to local machine

+1. Go to the root of the repository [here](https://github.com/infectedByCode/news-site).
+2. Fork the repository to your GitHub account.
+3. Once forked, you will be given a git link.
+Copy this link.
+4. Open up a terminal on your local machine and type `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY` and press *Enter*.
+Your local clone will then be created.

+#### Installing packages

+The following packages will be required to get the API working locally.

+##### Production Packages
+- cors
+- express
+- knex
+- pg

+##### Test Packages
+- chai
+- chai-sorted
+- mocha
+- supertest

+To install all, type `npm install` and press *Enter*.
+The packages will be installed from the package.json.

 #### Setup databases